ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 {{I-D.ietf-ace-oauth-authz}}), the requesting entity (the resource server and/or the client) and the authorization server communicate via the token endpoint or introspection endpoint.
-The use of CoAP and DTLS for this communication is RECOMMENDED in this profile, other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY be used instead.
+The use of CoAP and DTLS for this communication is RECOMMENDED in this profile.
+Other protocols fulfilling the security requirements defined in Section 5 of {{I-D.ietf-ace-oauth-authz}} MAY be used instead.